uche-inyama/Facebook-clone/README.md

 # Talebook

-Talebook is an implementation of basic Facebook (a social network) features using Ruby on Rails.
+Talebook is an implementation of Facebook's basic features using Ruby on Rails.

 ![](2020-03-16-13-55-03.png)